ABOUT

 Composer Alyssa Weinberg (b.
 1988) uses color, texture and gesture to channel big emotions, creating music that is “quite literally stunning” (Chicago Tribune).
 She is fascinated with perception and loves to play with form, subverting expectations to create surreal scenarios, often in dreamy, multidisciplinary productions.

-Weinberg’s music has been performed by celebrated artists and ensembles around the world, including the Chicago Symphony Orchestra, Minnesota Orchestra, San Diego Symphony, Louisville Orchestra, and the New Jersey Symphony Orchestra, as well as So Percussion, yMusic, PUBLIQuartet, and the Aizuri Quartet.
-She has received commissions and awards from organizations including Chamber Music America, Copland House, New Music USA, FringeArts and the Pennsylvania Ballet, the Barnes Foundation, and the Curtis Institute of Music.
-Weinberg’s percussion music has been celebrated for its inventive use of color and innovative performance techniques, most notably for her prepared vibraphone duo Table Talk which has received hundreds of performances across the globe.
+Weinberg’s music has been performed by celebrated artists and ensembles around the world, including the Chicago Symphony Orchestra, Minnesota Orchestra, San Diego Symphony, Louisville Orchestra, and the New Jersey Symphony Orchestra, as well as Sandbox Percussion, yMusic, PUBLIQuartet, and the Aizuri Quartet.
+She has received commissions and awards from organizations including the Barnes Foundation, Chamber Music America, FringeArts and the Pennsylvania Ballet, New Music USA, Opera America, and Paris Dance Project.
+She has been awarded fellowships and residencies at Avaloch Farm, Copland House, MacDowell, Millay Arts, and VCCA, among others.
+Alyssa’s percussion music has been celebrated for its inventive use of color and innovative performance techniques, most notably for her prepared vibraphone duo Table Talk which has received hundreds of performances across the globe.

-A dedicated educator, Weinberg currently teaches at Peabody Conservatory, Mannes School of Music, and Juilliard Pre-college.
-She is the Founding Director of the Composers Institute at the Lake George Music Festival, a summer program, now in its fifth season, that centers mentorship and community alongside the craft of composition.
+A dedicated educator, Weinberg currently serves on the composition faculty at Mannes School of Music, and has held positions at institutions such as the Peabody Conservatory, Butler School of Music at UT Austin, and the Juilliard School.
+She is the Founding Director of the Composers Institute at the Lake George Music Festival, a summer program that centers mentorship and community alongside the craft of composition.

 Alyssa Weinberg holds a PhD in composition from Princeton University, as well as degrees from Vanderbilt University, Manhattan School of Music, and the Curtis Institute of Music.